Mixed Motives and Geometric Representation Theory in Equal Characteristic: Mixed Stratified Tate Motives

 and $\Hom{\H(X)}(E,F[a])$ fits in an exact sequence

-where the left term vanishes using Proposition \ref{prop:mixedtateonstrata} (this is where we use that there are non-trivial extension between the Tate objects) and the right hand term vanishes by induction.
-The statement follows. \end{proof} \begin{theorem}[Tilting] Let $(X,\Ss)$ be an affinely Whitney-Tate stratified variety, such that all objects of $\DMT{\Ss}{X}_{w=0}$ are additionally pointwise pure.
-Then there is an equivalence of categories, called \emph{tilting},
+where the right term vanishes using Proposition \ref{prop:mixedtateonstrata} (this is where we use that there are no non-trivial extension between the Tate objects) and the left hand term vanishes by induction.
+The statement follows. \end{proof}